We're Hiring! Native Fish Society seeks Northern Oregon Regional Coordinator

 We activate place-based volunteers through our River Steward Program, skills-based volunteers through our Native Fish Fellowship Program, and increase our circle of women advocating for wild fish through our Women for Wild Fish Initiative.
 Recent successes include protecting 22,000 miles of fish habitat in Oregon from harmful mining, establishing 8 rivers as wild steelhead sanctuaries in Washington, and precedent-setting hatchery reform to revive threatened wild salmon on Oregon’s Sandy River.
 In our 25-year history, the Native Fish Society has never been more impactful on the issues defining the future of wild, native fish.
 Our community is passionate, persistent, and focused on long-term relationships and solutions.

 We seek a full-time Southern Oregon Regional Coordinator to grow and empower our River Stewards in southern Oregon and coordinate conservation initiatives in the region.
-This role is best filled by a person who is infectiously upbeat, highly organized and energized by meeting new people.
-This is a great opportunity for someone who wants to grow as a leader and make a big positive impact on the rivers and streams that sustain our Pacific Northwest communities and cultures.
+This role is best filled by a person who is infectiously upbeat, highly organized, and energized by meeting new people.
+This is a great opportunity for someone who wants to grow as a leader and make a big, positive impact on the rivers and streams that sustain our Pacific Northwest communities and cultures.
 Homebase for this position is out of your home office anywhere in the southern Oregon region and will require frequent travel around the region and beyond.
 However, due to COVID-19 concerns and the need to prioritize staff and community safety, this position may be required to work out of your home office for a yet to be determined time period.

-The Development Director will play an important role in implementing our organizational strategies, including our work to cultivate a more diverse, equitable, and inclusive community for wild fish.
+The Southern Oregon Regional Coordinator will play an important role in implementing our organizational strategies, including our work to cultivate a more diverse, equitable, and inclusive community for wild fish.
 Native Fish Society is an equal opportunity employer and encourages women, people of color, people with disabilities, and LGBTQ candidates to apply.